How to Answer "Tell Me About Yourself" in Any Interview

 -

 Future – Why this role: why you're interested in this company and this position, and how it fits your goals.
+Show you've done your homework.

 Keep the whole answer to 90 seconds to 2 minutes.
 Practice out loud so it sounds natural, not memorized.
+Create a unifying theme that ties your background together—what connects your career choices and what makes you distinct.

 What to avoid